lelou6666/nimbus-docs/cloudinitd/launchplans.rst

     cloudinitd -v -v -v boot wordpress/top.conf

 This launch plan will boot two VMs.
-One that runs a MySQL server and the other runs an apache2 server with Wordpress.
+One that runs a MySQL server and the other runs an apache2 server with WordPress.
 More details on this launch plan can be found :doc:`here <wordpress>`.